International FOXP1 Conference Brings Together Researchers, Families Affected by Rare Genetic Condition

 Another family whose daughter has FOXP1 syndrome traveled from New York to attend the conference.
 They arrived hoping to find studies they could enroll in, as well to connect with other families who might be able to share tips and resources.
 “Her inabilities are deceiving.
 She can do a lot more than we think, and she always surprises me,” the girl’s mom said.

 Severe speech challenges are a distinctive feature of FOXP1 syndrome, so people often assume that these individuals have limited communication abilities.
-However, when it comes to expressive language in FOXP1 individuals, “Only verbal speech is impacted.
+However, when it comes to language in FOXP1 individuals, “Only verbal speech is impacted.
 With support to communicate in other ways, FOXP1 individuals may have the cognitive ability to express themselves on par with their receptive language (their ability to understand what is said to them),” noted Miya St. John, PhD, a postdoctoral researcher in speech pathology at the Murdoch Children’s Research Institute in Australia.
 Alternative communication supports may include sign language, augmentative alternative and communication (AAC) devices, and speech therapy.

 Parents shared tips about behavioral interventions and gave clinicians feedback on what has worked for their families.
 Many expressed an urgent desire for treatment options.
 Though no treatments for FOXP1 syndrome exist, some interventions can help address the co-occurring neurodevelopmental, mental health, and medical conditions.